NLPReViz/emr-vis-web/README.md

 ### Run the Application

 If you haven't built the backend project as yet, please do so now.
 Refer to the readme on  [emr-nlp-server](https://github.com/trivedigaurav/emr-nlp-server) for more information.
-Remember to go through step 3 to modify the default path to the backend service.
+Remember to go through step 3 to set the correct path to the backend service if you plan to modify the defaults.

 Now browse to the app at `http://localhost:8080/emr-vis-web/app/index.html` or `<your-localhost-root>/emr-vis-web/app`.